modoboa/modoboa/doc/additional/migrating.rst

 PostfixAdmin
 ************

-Since version 0.8.5, Modoboa provides a simple script to migrate an existing `PostfixAdmin (version 2.3.3+)
+Modoboa provides a simple script to migrate an existing `PostfixAdmin (version 2.3.3+)
 <http://postfixadmin.sourceforge.net/>`_ database to a Modoboa one.